openstack/openstack-ansible/doc/source/install-guide/app-advanced-config-sslcertificates.rst

 User-provided certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can provide your own SSL certificates, keys, and CA certificates
-for added trust in highly secure environments.
+For added trust in highly secure environments, you can provide your own SSL
+certificates, keys, and CA certificates.
 Acquiring certificates from a
 trusted certificate authority is outside the scope of this document, but the
 `Certificate Management`_  section of the Linux Documentation Project explains
 how to create your own certificate authority and sign certificates.

 .. _Certificate Management: http://www.tldp.org/HOWTO/SSL-Certificates-HOWTO/c118.html

-Deploying user-provided SSL certificates is a three step process:
+Use the following process to deploy user-provided SSL certificates in
+OpenStack-Ansible:

 #.
-Copy your SSL certificate, key, and CA certificate to the deployment host.
+Copy your SSL certificate, key, and CA certificate files to the deployment
+   host.
 #.
 Specify the path to your SSL certificate, key, and CA certificate in
-   ``/etc/openstack_deploy/user_variables.yml``.
+   the ``/etc/openstack_deploy/user_variables.yml`` file.
 #.
 Run the playbook for that service.

 For example, to deploy user-provided certificates for RabbitMQ,
 copy the certificates to the deployment host, edit
-``/etc/openstack_deploy/user_variables.yml`` and set the following three
+the ``/etc/openstack_deploy/user_variables.yml`` file and set the following
-variables:
+three variables:

 .. code-block:: yaml